diegopacheco/java-pocs/pocs/seda-pipeline-memory-v5/README.md

 * I did not implement snapshotting but it would be done
   + track every state of every queue and persist it, there we go.
   + has to process to resume where it stop - external state could goto s3 for instance.
-* I did not code a EventMetadata but this could be useful, a class that has timestamp of the event creating and "stamps" of all parts the event travel in the states of the pipeline, it would be usefully for debugging and bookkeeping as well, we could attach metrics to the event this way.

 ### Build
 ```bash